 - Funds in a Credit Funds are surrendered on membership termination, cancellation, non participation, or non renewal as outlined in section 9.

 - A Fee applies at time of booking an Event, Program or Service and payable on issued Invoice.

-- No refunds are provided once a User books an Event or enrols in a Program unless the Event or Program is cancelled by the AHBC.
+- No Refunds or Credits are provided after an Event Booking or Program enrols unless the Event or Program is cancelled by the AHBC.